carmelgafa/carmelgafa.com/content/_index.md

 images: ["/images/owl.jpg"]
 ---

-This is a list of the stuff that I am working on at the moment.
+This is a list of projects that I am working on at the moment.

 [Who am I](/about "Who am I")

 ### Some older or smaller projects